-The links below take you direct to the best calculators we've found online, many of which come from official sources such as HMRC and the Valuation Office and are continuously updated.
-But bear in mind that calculators are based on standard assumptions.
+Bear in mind that tax calculators are based on standard assumptions.
 If your tax affairs are more complicated or if you need detailed advice, talk to an accountant.

 Income tax calculators and National Insurance payments

-- This income tax calculator works out income tax and both the employer’s and employee NICs.
+- This income tax calculator works out income tax and both employer and employee NICs.

-- This income tax calculator allows for a more detailed calculation including pension contributions.
+- This alternative income tax calculator allows a more detailed calculation, including pension contributions.

-- The HM Revenue & Customs (HMRC) tax checker for employees checks income tax due on savings interest as well as employment income but does not include NICs calculations.
+- The HMRC tax checker for employees checks income tax due on savings interest as well as employment income, but does not include NICs.

-You should not use the income tax calculators above to assess your tax liability if you are self-employed.
-A self-employment income tax calculator needs to take into account the different NICs paid and allowable business expenses.
+You should not use the income tax calculators above if you are self-employed.
+A self-employment income tax calculator needs to take into account the different NICs paid, and any allowable business expenses.

 The HMRC self-assessment ready reckoner provides a simple calculation of income tax and Class 4 NICs.
-You can get a better picture of your future tax liabilities by completing your tax return online or taking advice from your accountant.
+You can get a clearer idea of your tax liabilities by completing your tax return online or by taking advice from your accountant.

 Company car tax calculators